anudeepND/pihole-unbound/README.md

     # Attackers hoping to poison a DNS cache must guess the mixed-case encoding of the query.
 This increases the difficulty of such an attack significantly
     use-caps-for-id: yes

-    # TTL bounds for cache
+    # TTL bounds for cache (Domains will be cached for minimum of 3600 seconds)
     cache-min-ttl: 3600
     cache-max-ttl: 86400